Symonds Yat services

 The eastbound side is a truckstop which was acquired by First in 2006.
 First claimed they had made a success of it and wanted to take over several more.

 In 2011, First were taken over by Roadchef, who commented on it being their first A-road site by saying they would have a play with it and keep it if it made money.
 They changed the forecourt from BP to Murco, retaining the First shop branding but adding a Costa unit.

 Roadchef sold the services to High Noon Stores, who changed the Costa unit to an own-branded "Route 40 Café" and opened a Spar store.

 MFG purchased it in March 2017 after High Noon Stores went into administration and have re-branded the site.
-A Londis store has replaced the former Spar store and a Costa café has since reopened in place of the old Route 40 Café.
+A Londis store replaced the former Spar store and it is thought a Costa café would replace the Route 40 Café however this is not the case.
 The fuel supply changed from from Murco to Shell.